f5devcentral/f5-rseries-training/docs/rseries_security.rst

   :align: center
   :scale: 70%

-Enabling BIG-IP Appliance Mode via the API
+Enabling BIG-IP Tenant Appliance Mode via the API
 ------------------------------------------

 When creating a BIG-IP tenant via the API you have the option of enabling or disabling (default) appliance-mode as seen below.
 Tenant creation via the API is as simple as defining the parameters below and sending the POST to the rSeries out-of-band IP address.
 The API call below will create a tenant; many of the fields are defined as variables in Postman.
 That way the API calls don't have to be rewritten for different tenant names or IP addressing, or images, and they can be reused easily and adapted to any environment.